- Fixed assets are comprised of high value, long-term use inventory, can cost $260,000 per hour in unplanned production downtime if mismanaged.

 Adopting an Asset Tracking Solution

-Modern ERP-connected asset tracking solutions can provide enormous value to organizations operating in singular and vertically integrated industries.
+Modern ERP-connected asset tracking solutions can provide enormous value to organizations operating in singular and vertically integrated industries across the supply chain.
 When it comes time to evaluate an asset tracking solution, look for the following criteria to maximize your new technology investment:

 Validated ERP Integration